LousyLory/volme_of_simplex/README.md

 Everything is implemented using numpy (and python).
 The visualizations are in matplotlib.

-the code is weel documented and annoted to help understand what is happennning in each and every stage.
+The code is well documented and annotated to help understand what is happening in each and every stage.